vituzm/BMP_image./README.md

 ## Usage
 - The program has 3 user input:
   1. the name of the BMP image
-  2. the threshold value for the image
+  2. the threshold value for the image (from 0 to 255)
   3. the bottom left x and y coordenates to display the image on the Nokia

 - And 2 outputs: